The art world has confronted forgeries for hundreds of years. To combat forgers, galleries & auction houses test the provenance of paintings.

 In contrast, the timestamp of a DLT with finality requires no such subjectivity – once assigned to a transaction, it will not be changed.

-Lack of finality is less of an issue if long periods of time have elapsed between the issuance of a timestamp and the need to validate a video as the non-finality sort of consensus asymptotically approaches finality over long timespans.
-However, as AI improves, and deepfakes can be created quicker, the value of early validation (and so finality) will become more valuable.
+Lack of finality is less of an issue if long periods of time have elapsed between the issuance of a timestamp and the need to process a video as the non-finality sort of consensus asymptotically approaches finality over long timespans.
+However, as AI improves, and deepfakes can be created quicker, the value of early processing (and so finality) will become more valuable.

 Performance